All posts

 As you can see, email verification is only hard in theory.
 That’s why you should trust the email verification services that already have it all figured out!

 By investing in an email verifier you will always be sure that the emails in your list are real, valid, and able to accept any email you send to them.
-This will maintain your bounce rate low, your email sender reputation high, and your deliverability as high as 98%.
+Email validation helps maintain your bounce rate low, your sender reputation strong, and your deliverability as high as 98%.

 Good luck!

 Have any questions about email verification we haven’t covered in this article?
-Let us know in the comments below and we will add any info we’ve missed with credit to you!
+Let us know in the comments below!

 FAQ